cloud-infra-org/Infrastructure/docs/adr/repo-separation-decision.md

 This makes it easier to manage infrastructure changes, apply strict access controls, and review changes carefully without affecting application code.

-## Risks
+### Risks and Trade-offs
-- Managing multiple repositories can add some overhead.
+ Managing multiple repositories increases coordination effort.
-- Developers need to understand which repository to use.
+ Engineers must know which repository to use for each change.
+ Cross-repository changes may take more time to review.
-- Clear documentation is required to avoid confusion.
+ Extra documentation is needed to avoid confusion.
+ Tooling and automation must be kept in sync across repositories.